orxfun/orx-pinned-vec/README.md

 ### C.1.d - Relation with [ImpVec](https://crates.io/crates/orx-imp-vec)

 Note that `PinnedVec` does <ins>not</ins> provide the immutable push method.
+It only provides the required behavior.

-Instead, any `V` implementing `PinnedVec` can be wrapped by `ImpVec`.
+Any `V` implementing `PinnedVec` can be wrapped by `ImpVec`.
 While wrapped, `ImpVec` safely allows the immutable push operation relying on the guarantees by the `PinnedVec`.

-This relation allows for a clear separation of the stages.
+This relation allows for a clear separation of the building stage.
 For instance, one may

 * create an empty `V: PinnedVec` (initiate)
 * wrap it in `ImpVec` (enter building phase)
 * build the self referential collection using the immutable push operation (build)
-* unwrap and get back the built data structure as `V` (leave the building phase)
+* unwrap the `ImpVec` and get back the built data structure as `V` (leave the building phase)

 ## C.2.
 Safety - Non-growing Mutations & Clone